How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: DSOC Advantages and Challenges

-In addition, \acrshort{swap} constraints are of a major concern not only for efficient spacecraft design but also for communications performance improvement.
+In addition, \acrshort{swap} constraints are {of} major concerns not only for efficient spacecraft design but also for communications performance improvement.
 Designing a space mission with ultra-lightweight resources is thought of as a way to utilize a better communications performance~\cite{hemmati2011deep}.
 There are technologies such as Gossamer that has the premise to design spacecraft structures with thin, low-modulus, and low-mass materials.
-An example of Gossamer technology application is the inflatable antennas that could have an areal density of a fraction of a kilogram per square meter~\cite{chmielewski2005gossamer}.
-Also, in the direction of optical communications, the development of ultra-lightweight telescopes is realized, such as Cassegrain telescope that has composite mirrors, with areal density in the range of 1\textendash 10 kg/m\textsuperscript{2}~\cite{boone2004development}.
+An example of Gossamer technology application is the inflatable antennas; which could have an areal density of a fraction of a kilogram per square meter~\cite{chmielewski2005gossamer}.
+Also, in the direction of optical communications, the development of ultra-lightweight telescopes is realized; an example of which is the Cassegrain telescope which has composite mirrors with areal density in the range of 1\textendash 10 kg/m\textsuperscript{2}~\cite{boone2004development}.

 {Lastly, existing terrestrial technologies, especially at the physical and protocol levels, can not be adopted directly in DS.
-Digital modulations schemes are preferred, in DS RF-based communications for example, as they are simpler in implementation, less lossy, and more power and bandwidth efficient.
-Nevertheless, amplitude modulations that can not be generated with nonlinear amplifiers are not suitable for DS as working in saturation mode is needed to maximize power efficiency~\cite{simon2005bandwidth}.
-Also, in the networking, commercial terrestrial network architecture, for example transmission control protocol (TCP)/internet protocol (IP), are not efficient to ensure data delivery in the DS time-changing environments~\cite{burleigh2003delay}.}
+For example, as they are simpler in implementation, less lossy, and more power and bandwidth-efficient, digital modulation schemes are preferred in DS RF-based communications.
+Nevertheless, amplitude-based modulations that can not be generated with nonlinear amplifiers are not suitable for DS as working in saturation mode is needed to maximize power efficiency~\cite{simon2005bandwidth}.
+Also, in networking, commercial terrestrial network architectures, for example transmission control protocol (TCP)/internet protocol (IP), are not efficient to ensure data delivery in the DS time changing environments~\cite{burleigh2003delay}.}

 Advanced techniques are needed to overcome DS challenges and account for unique link characteristics which we elaborate on next.